tj/mad-pages/node.fs.md

 to be notified of filesystem changes.

 * On Linux systems, this uses `inotify`.
-* On BSD systems (including OS X), this uses `kqueue`.
+* On BSD systems, this uses `kqueue`.
+* On OS X, this uses `kqueue` for files and 'FSEvents' for directories.
 * On SunOS systems (including Solaris and SmartOS), this uses `event ports`.
 * On Windows systems, this feature depends on `ReadDirectoryChangesW`.

 If the underlying functionality is not available for some reason, then `fs.watch` will not be able to function.
+For example, watching files or directories on network file systems (NFS, SMB, etc.) often doesn't work reliably or at all.

 You can still use `fs.watchFile`, which uses stat polling, but it is slower and less reliable.

 #### Filename Argument